Top 5 health benefits of plums

-Low in calories and rich in vitamins and minerals, discover why plums are so good for you.
-Plus, learn how many plums count as one of your 5-a-day.
+Low in calories and rich in vitamins and minerals, Registered Nutritionist Nicola Shubrook explains why plums are so good for you

 What are plums?